10up/wp-local-docker/readme.md

 ## Xdebug

-Add the following lines to `docker-php-ext-xdebug.ini` in order to use Xdebug.
+Add the following lines to `docker-php-ext-xdebug.ini` in order to use remote Xdebugging with your IDE.

 ```
 xdebug.remote_enable = 1